DataDog/documentation/content/en/logs/log_configuration/pipeline_scanner.md

 You can modify the pipelines and processors in the right side panel.
 The modifications you make do not affect the logs that have already been processed.
 Click **Play** to view the new logs that have been modified by the updated pipelines and processors.

+You can also access Pipeline Scanner from the Log Pipelines page:

+1. Navigate to [Log Pipelines][2].
+2. Click **Pipeline Scanner**.
-You can also access Pipeline Scanner in the [Log Pipelines][2] page and then define the query for the logs you want to inspect.
+3. Define the query for the logs you want to inspect.

 ### Limitations